ikhsannur1996/assignment-etl-airflow/README.md

 2. **Implementation:** Write Python functions for each task, adhering to the provided examples.
 Ensure that the functions handle extraction, transformation, and loading appropriately.

-3. **Error Handling:** Implement error handling mechanisms within the pipeline to handle potential failures gracefully.

-4. **Logging:** Incorporate logging within the tasks to facilitate troubleshooting and monitoring of the pipeline's execution.

-5. **Parameterization:** Avoid hardcoding paths, URLs, or table schemas.
-Parameterize these values through Airflow variables or DAG configuration.

-6. **Documentation:** Provide clear documentation for each task and the overall DAG.
+3. **Documentation:** Provide clear documentation for each task and the overall DAG.
 Explain the purpose of each task and any assumptions made during the implementation.

 **Submission Guidelines:**
 - Ensure that the documentation is well-formatted and includes relevant explanations and assumptions.